PabloHueso/Transformers/README.md

 Project by Pablo Hueso and Arthur Reidenbach

-Decomment #nltk.download('punkt') in the script if it's toue first time running it.
+Decomment #nltk.download('punkt') in the script if it's your first time running it.

 Dependencies are stated in requierements.txt